(Associated Prod.; Maurice Tourneur & Clarence Brown)

 This tragic finale also serves to evoke the full weight of historic genocide.
 Having been cursed to live long enough to witness his line die out, Chief Great Serpent mourns in the movie’s most poetic flight of fancy, “Woe for the race of red men!
 In the morning of life I saw the sons of my forefathers happy and strong and before nightfall I have seen the passing of the last of the Mohicans.”
 Regrettably, the real reason why the once mighty Mohican nation has been reduced to the verge of extinction is evaded in the film.
 By sublimating all villainy into the character of Magua, who kills off the sole surviving descendant, whites are effectively whitewashed of culpability in the decimation of America’s indigenous population through disease, spirits and the policies of manifest destiny.
 While the tragic theme is undermined by the film’s refusal to point any accusatory fingers, when Hawkeye, the one white man who fully grasps the enormity of what has transpired, offers Great Serpent his hand at the end it’s in collective apology for the historic sins of his people.
 Even without making an overtly political statement, as social commentary the movie is as daring as The Vanishing American in its implied criticism.

 The Last of the Mohicans was the inaugural release of Associated Producers, the independent company founded by Tourneur along with a collective of fellow directors including Allan Dwan, Tom Ince, J. Parker Reade, Mack Sennett, and Marshall Neilan.
-While it would prove the one fine achievement of that short-lived film concern, a more auspicious legacy couldn’t have been left to posterity.
+While it would prove the finest achievement of that short-lived film concern, a more auspicious legacy couldn’t have been left to posterity.
 With virtually every delicate, finely shaded, lovingly detailed shot suitable for framing in a gallery, if ever there was a work of art crying out for conservation this is it.
 Excerpting critic Burns Mantle’s vintage review of the film in Photoplay, George Eastman House curator James Card quoted in his book Seductive Cinema, “If we had a National Cinematographic library, as we should have, into the archives of which each year were placed the best pictures and finest examples of the cinematographic art achieved during the year… I certainly should include The Last of the Mohicans.”
 Over seventy years later Mantle would get his wish.
 In 1995, The Last of the Mohicans was officially inducted into the National Film Registry by the Library of Congress.

 About Author: David Craft is a graduate of West Virginia State University where he received his BA in Art.
 Working to better the world one review at a time, he currently resides in New Jersey, the birthplace of the movies!!!